 Kataoka Aronia Ring

 Not everyone dreams of a full-fledged bauble on their ring fingers.
-Ornate, jewel encrusted bands can be equally as striking, made even more personal with the addition of hidden engravings and love notes.
+Ornate, jewel-encrusted bands can be equally striking, made even more personal with the addition of hidden engravings and love notes.
 This piece has a smattering of accent diamonds set on an 18k gold, twisted band.

 J. Hannah Demi Signet With Diamond

 Signet rings tend to err on the more masculine side of the jewelry spectrum, imparting a strength and boldness to any look.
 This demi signet ring, however, has a much more feminine appeal with a smaller size and thinner design.
 The ring showcases a diamond center stone set in 14k gold.

 Not all engagement rings require gems and jewels.
 This understated design is oh so chic without the adornments of glittering minerals.
 A single 18k white gold annulet takes center stage as it hugs its 18k rose gold band.
 The design is based on the mythical love of Adonis and Aphrodite, with the band representing her emotions and the annulet symbolizing Eros's arrow (aka Cupid's arrow) of love.